 Each haul's catch was divided by its estimated swept area calculated from wingspread and track length to estimate a biomass density.
-The unweighted mean of densities in each stratum was multiplied by the stratum area to compute a stratum biomass, and a corresponding error variance for the stratum biomass estimate was also calculated for strata with two or more accepted hauls.
+Unweighted mean stratum densities were multiplied by the stratum area to compute stratum biomass, and a corresponding error variance for the stratum biomass estimate was also calculated for strata with two or more accepted hauls.
 For strata with only one accepted haul, an error coefficient of variation of 0.95 was assigned.
 Stratum biomasses and their error variances were summed to get regional and overall estimates.